openphotogrammetry/colmap-cl/README.md

 Frequently Asked Questions
 --------------------------
+### Does COLMAP-CL produce textured meshes?

+COLMAP-CL does not perform texture mapping, although it can output 3D meshes and point clouds with per-vertex colors.
+If you desire textured meshes, we recommend using our [MeshroomCL](https://github.com/openphotogrammetry/meshroomcl) software instead of COLMAP-CL.

+### Is COLMAP-CL available for Linux?

+Only Windows binaries for COLMAP-CL are currently available.
+However, COLMAP-CL can be run in Linux using recent versions of [Wine](https://www.winehq.org/) (6.5 or later).
+Unfortunately, some of the COLMAP-CL GUI functionality does not work in Wine (bug [#51832](https://bugs.winehq.org/show_bug.cgi?id=51832)), but the command-line interface seems to work fine.

 ### How can I specify which of my GPUs that COLMAP-CL should use?

 In the original CUDA COLMAP, the `gpu_index` field can be used to specify which CUDA devices should be used for processing.
 This same field can be used in COLMAP-CL, but with a small difference due to the Platform/Device scheme for referencing OpenCL devices.
 In COLMAP-CL, your `gpu_index` should be computed by multiplying the platform index by 1000, and adding the device index, i.e. `gpu_index` = *platform* \*1000 + *device*.
 Both the platform and device indexes start from zero, and can be determined from the `clinfo` command output.